-Funding could be used for project equipment, activity costs and in some cases expert or professional time, although we generally will not fund wages.
-A Green Neighbourhood grant is available to any new or existing resident or community group who are looking to ‘green’ their communities.
+Funding could be used for project equipment, activity costs and in some cases expert or professional time.
+A Green Neighbourhoods grant is available to any new or existing resident or community group who are looking to ‘green’ their communities.

 We are able to offer support in generating project ideas, the application process, recruiting volunteers, sourcing additional funding, the judging criteria and process or other related areas.
-Please contact Green Space Development Officer Ellie Ellwood: [email protected] or 01865 252 142.
+Please contact Green Space Development Officer Michael Woods on 01865 529089 or email [email protected].

 Holding an Event

 If you are considering running an event as part of your Green Neighbourhood project, please read the following details carefully.